How to Read Ukulele TABs: Visual Guide

-Ukulele tablature (also known as “TAB”) is an easy and fast way to write out how to play the notes of a song.
+Ukulele tablature (also known as “TAB”) is an easy and fast way to notate a song.

-You don’t need to have any previous musical knowledge to read uke tab so it’s a great way for beginners to get into playing recognizable songs.
+TAB doesn’t require any previous musical knowledge so it’s a great way for beginners to quickly get into playing recognizable songs.

 It only takes a couple of minutes to understand the basics of reading ukulele TAB!